cdunklau/attics/docs/index.rst

     The folder where the generated HTML, CSS, and other files will be placed (default: *output*).

+.. data:: compile_less_css

+    If set to "yes', Attics will attempt to use the LESS compiler ``lessc`` to compile any .less files found into their .css counterparts.
+The names of the files will be the same, except for the extension.

-The "files" and "images" sections
+The "files" and "images" Sections
 ---------------------------------

 Themes may define files (such as CSS and JS assets) and images (such as logos